MLBazaar/MLPrimitives/docs/getting_started/quickstart.rst

     }
     pipeline = MLPipeline(primitives, hyperparameters)

-Once the pipeline has been instantiated, we can easily see what `hyperparameters`_ have been set for each block, by calling the `get_hyperparameters method`_.
+Once the pipeline has been instantiated, we can easily see what hyperparameters have been set for each block, by calling the ``get_hyperparameters``.

-The output of this method is a dictionary which has the name of each block as keys and a dictionary with the `hyperparameters`_ of the corresponding block as values.
+The output of this method is a dictionary which has the name of each block as keys and a dictionary with the hyperparameters of the corresponding block as values.

 .. ipython:: python